braze-inc/braze-docs/_docs/_developer_guide/rest_api/postman_collection.md

 ## Downloading Postman

-Postman has MacOS, Windows and Linux versions can be downloaded from their website located [here][1].
+Postman has MacOS, Windows, and Linux versions can be downloaded from their website located [here][1].

 ## Getting the Braze Postman Collection